koltyakov/cq-source-sharepoint/README.md

   name: "sharepoint"
   registry: "github"
   path: "koltyakov/sharepoint"
-  version: "v2.0.0" # provide the latest stable version
+  version: "v2.1.0" # provide the latest version
-  destinations: ["postgresql"] # provide the list of used destinations
+  destinations: ["postgresql"] # the list of used destinations
   tables: ["*"] # required field, a list of tables to sync
   spec:
     # Spec is mandatory